[[folder:Season 2 US]]

 * In a luxury competition, the contestants had to guess a celebrity using a selection of very vague clues.
 The first clue was several bars of soap.
 Using some InsaneTrollLogic, Jordan immediatly locked in her answer as Creator/DavidHasselhoff.
 She was also the first person to lock in an answer.
 She was right.

-* The Double Eviction and LaserGuidedKarma episode of Season 13.
+* The Double Eviction.
 Daniele figures she's out anyways and tells everyone to get Jeff out, since obviously he was the #1 target.
-Shelly, who had flipped throughout the game, had realized prior to the eviction day that Jeff ''needed'' to go if she even wanted a ''shot'' at the final two (which fans had been wishing they could tell her ''all Summer''), let alone winning.
+Shelly, who had flipped throughout the game, had realized prior to the eviction day that Jeff ''needed'' to go if she even wanted a ''shot'' at the final two, let alone winning.
 So even though Daniele is evicted, honestly the best move for the other side, the next [=HoH=] win is ''Kalia'''s second win, who promptly nominates the #1 targets on the other side, Jeff and Rachel.

 ** The person who wins the veto that's clearly slanted towards Jeff is ''Porsche'', who Jeff had been calling out for being a "Floater" who did nothing to deserve the spot in the game, and then his eviction votes were cast by people whom Jeff had referred to as "Floaters"; Shelly, Porsche, and Kalia as the tiebreaker.
 And the following couple hours, the next [=HoH=] win is...Porsche, who had come in second quite a few times in competitions.

 * [[TeamChef Joe's]] epic comeback to [[BigBadWannabe Willie]]

 -->'''Joe''': You're the only cunt I see brother.

 ** Britney and Ian's goodbye messages to Boogie.
 Especially Ian's.
 Full Stop.